FarisAnsara/student_hub_api/README.md

 - **GET /enrollments**: Retrieve a list of all enrollments.
 - **DELETE /enrollments/:id**: Unenroll a student from a course.

-## Contributing
-Contributions are welcome!
-Please fork this repository and submit a pull request for any enhancements or bug fixes.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.